EvgTulpa/globalobserver/README.md

   private void OnDestroy()
   {
-      // use this method if type of passed object is not a valuable type GlobalObserver.GetInstance().TryRemoveDeferredData("coinsContainer", CoinsHolder);
+      // use this method if type of passed object is reference type, to clean after yourself GlobalObserver.GetInstance().TryRemoveDeferredData("coinsContainer", CoinsHolder);
   }
 }